servo/book/src/design-documentation/script/index.md

 # Script
+This document should get you up to speed on Script Thread, rooting and Gc.
+It is by no means complete.

 Servo is unique in that it uses garbage collection for some things that are non-obvious.
 For example, every DOM object (a struct with `#[dom_struct]`) is owned by SpiderMonkey's garbage collector.